dotnet/docs/docs/core/tools/dotnet-tool-install.md

 `PACKAGE_NAME`

-Name/ID of the NuGet package that contains the .NET Core Global Tool to install.
+Name/ID of the NuGet package that contains the .NET Core tool to install.

 ## Options